sunnyb179/csi3335-no-name-yet/README.md

 2. **Create and Activate a Virtual Environment:**

-   Navigate to the extracted directory and create a virtual environment:
+   Navigate to the extracted directory, cd into csi3335-no-name-yet, and create a virtual environment:

    **For Windows:**
    ```bash